MartGon/AWC/doc/behavior/TilePatternDescriptor.md

 - Replace every *map* word for *set* where it fits.

-- Create another class (TileDirections) to wrap the std::unordered_map
+- Create another class (TileDirections) to wrap the std::unordered_map.
+Should be better than using them raw.